DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 **Verification**
 - Review `/` to confirm the retail promo block is no longer visible.

-## 1I Update the newsletter sign-up
+## 1I Update the newsletter sign-up (SKIPPED)

 - [ ] Keep a clean email capture form titled “Stay in the loop”.
+(Skipped by request)
 - [ ] Update newsletter microcopy to set expectations (e.g., “Get updates on new blends and industry news”).
+(Skipped by request)
-- Current state: Newsletter block title is “SUBSCRIBE TO OUR EMAILS”; microcopy references “new collections and exclusive offers”.
+- Current state: Skipped by request; newsletter block remains unchanged (“SUBSCRIBE TO OUR EMAILS” and “new collections and exclusive offers”).

 **Acceptance Criteria**
 - Newsletter heading and microcopy match wholesale/brand tone (no retail promo language).